alastairreid/RelatedWork/_papers/groce:issta:2012.md

 exploring “deep” values of state variables.

-The meat of the paper is three case studies that test this theory in practice: a flash file system (using random mutations), C compilers and a red-black tree.
+The meat of the paper is three case studies that test this theory in practice: a flash file system (using [mutation testing]), C compilers and a red-black tree.

 For the flash file system, improvements are seen in all coverage metrics and, for mutants that are hard to "kill" (i.e., that pass most tests), significantly